 Do you waive your rights if you own a silencer?

 Absolutely not!
 There is an incorrect rumor that owning a silencer forfeits your rights and opens your home to an unannounced BATFE visit.
 This is simply nottrue.

 We believe it started as the result of an erroneous belief that you have to be a licensed dealer to own a silencer, and a licensed dealer, (such as us) can be visited by the BATFE for any reason which is completely normal.

 You DO NOT need any special licenses and CANNOT be visited by the BATFE just because you (or your trust or your corporation) own a silencer!
 In fact, your ownership privacy is protected under US Tax Code and only people legally allowed to see your tax return can find out you own a silencer.

 How long does it take to get a silencer?

 As a result of the massively high volume of NFA transfers (in 2013 the BATFE NFA branch processed 163,691 forms) and limited BATFE staff it can take as long as twelve months to obtain approval for the transfer.
 However, the process usually takes between four and nine months.
-Please note that trust and corporate transfers are much faster.

 As dealers, we typically have to wait one to three months to get items transferred to us from the manufacturers.
 Its just how it is.